anirudh240/goschedule/README.md

 ## Why I Built This

-While actively contributing to Volcano — a CNCF batch scheduling system that extends Kubernetes scheduling capabilities — I wanted to understand the core concepts behind job scheduling from scratch.
+While actively contributing to Volcano — a CNCF batch scheduling system that extends and enhances Kubernetes native batch Scheduling  — I wanted to understand and explore the core concepts behind job scheduling.
 This project is my attempt to build a simplified version of what Volcano does under the hood.
 It helped me understand how APIs work, how concurrency differs from parallelism, and how error handling works in real systems.